 The area South of Houston Street - and north of Canal Street - received the acronym, SoHo, as a marketing gimmick of realtors.

 By the 1960's, the area's commercial activity had declined, leaving abandoned lofts and warehouses in historic 19th century cast-iron buildings.
 Artists took avantage of bargain-basement rents and dirt-cheap real estate values to establish live-in studios in the district.

 Once the neighborhood was "discovered" by more affluent groups, who succeeded in lobbying for the relaxing of the zoning laws, which at first prohibited use of the space for habitation, the creation of today's hip/trendy neighborhood was underway.
-While some artists remained in SoHo, many were forced out, instead, moving away from Manhattan to more affordable space in Williamsburg and Bushwick, Brooklyn.
+While some artists remained in SoHo, many were forced out, instead, moving away from Manhattan to more affordable space in Williamsburg, Bushwick, Brooklyn - and beyond.

 Today, approximately 250 so-called cast- iron buildings, the largest such grouping of its kind anywhere in the world, have been preserved.

-We will walk the cobbled-stone streets of the district, enjoying the splended architecture, smart boutiques, restaurants, art galleries and chic ambience.
+We will walk the cobbled-stone streets of the district, enjoying the splended architecture, including St. Patrick's Old Cathedral, smart boutiques, restaurants, art galleries and chic ambience.

 The Meatpacking District